It’s one of the first questions people ask: How long does it take to charge an electric car?

 - Jaguar I Pace > 100 kW

-The four cars above are all hi-tech and pretty expensive.
+The cars above are all hi-tech and pretty expensive (except the Tesla Model 3 which is very hi-tech, but surprisingly well-priced for what you get).
 A ‘normal’ EV, such as the Nissan Leaf, will rapid charge at about 50 kW.

 As we chart the growing success of electric cars, we will see charging times come down every year, as charging station ratings increase and battery technology improves.